kaimarks9/notpixel-bot/README.md

 This is for education purpose only, use with ur own risk!

 ## MUST READ!
-IF ANY WARNING LIKE THIS : Request failed 391949: Expecting value: line 1 column 1 (char 0) JUST IGNORE IT!
+[!]
+IF ANY WARNING LIKE THIS : Request failed xxxxx: Expecting value: line 1 column 1 (char 0) [1] JUST IGNORE IT!

 ## Features
 - Pixel Mining: Allows users to mine and earn pixel resources.